FichteFoll/CSScheme/README.md

 ==============================

 Ever thought handwriting `.tmTheme` files sucks?
 But the other options to editing color schemes are not programmatical enough?
-Then this is for you.
+Then this is for you!

 CSScheme converts a custom CSS-like syntax into the `.tmTheme` files we all love, but it does not end there.
-CSScheme can also take care of **compiling SCSS** code into CSS and then into a color scheme using all features from SASS, such as variables or conditionals.
+CSScheme can also take care of **compiling SCSS** into CSS and then into a color scheme using all features from SASS, such as variables or conditionals.

 *Check the [example file](#example-file) for what's possible!*